 The assessment will consist of about 65 percent selected response items and 35 percent constructed response items.
 Since items requiring a constructed response take a longer time to answer, it is anticipated that the amount of time students spend answering selected response items and constructed response items will be approximately equal.

 Exhibit 3.2.
 Approximate Distribution of Items by Response Type

-Type of Response Distribution

-Selected response 65%

-Constructed response 35%
+Percent of Items by Response Type Selected response: 65% of items Constructed response: 35% of items

 Distribution of NAEP SEPs and CCCs